-Acclaimed director Ridley Scott’s epic biblical adventure Exodus: Gods and Kings may be his biggest film till date but the director somehow could not entirely succeed in retelling the Moses story.
-No doubt, the movie has some of the finest stars with the likes of Christian Bale, Ben Kingsley, Joel Edgerton and Sigourney Weaver, but the big biblical tale falls short of an epic.
+Acclaimed director Ridley Scott’s epic biblical adventure Exodus: Gods and Kings may be his biggest film to date but the director somehow could not entirely succeed in retelling the Moses story.
+No doubt, the movie has some of the finest stars with the likes of Christian Bale, Ben Kingsley, Joel Edgerton, and Sigourney Weaver, but the big biblical tale falls short of an epic.

-Even if I forget the story, its scriptural link or the debate on God – for that matter, here the slavery in Egypt, the Hebrews, their faith, the story of Moses liberating the slaves of Egypt – as a viewer it was quite evident that Exodus was very slow in the first half and later ended with a very flat climax.
-Of course, there was cinematic excellence in recreating Egypt, the river Nile, plague scenes, and the high angle shots of armies marching across plains.
+Even if I forget the story, its scriptural link, or the debate on God – for that matter, here the slavery in Egypt, the Hebrews, their faith, the story of Moses liberating the slaves of Egypt – as a viewer, it is quite evident that the film is very slow in the first half and later ends with a very flat climax.
+Of course, there is cinematic excellence in recreating Egypt, the River Nile, plague scenes, and the high-angle shots of armies marching across plains.

-Starring: Christian Bale, Joel Edgerton, John Turturro, Ben Kingsley, Sigourney Weaver, María Valverde
+Starring: Christian Bale, Joel Edgerton, John Turturro, Ben Kingsley, Sigourney Weaver, and María Valverde.

 Written by Adam Cooper, Bill Collage, Jeffrey Caine, and Steven Zaillian.